9 Insurance, Reimagined

 From Cold Start to Warm Lead

 The HSA inverts this.
 An Aarokya user with a ₹15,000 balance, steady contributions, and a dashboard showing “₹3,000 more to reach insurance eligibility” is not a cold prospect.
 They are an engaged participant actively working toward coverage.
+The sales cost drops.
+The trust is already built.
+The data already exists.

 9.3 The Insurance Progress Dashboard